-- 4.2.13.
-Subcontractors - 4.2.13.1.
-Contractor may subcontract to complete a portion or portions of the Work required by the Contract. - 4.2.13.2.
+- 4.2.13.2.
 Contractor shall not subcontract more than 40% of the total value of this Contract; this does not apply to the division of responsibilities between joint owners of Contractor. - 4.2.13.3.
 Contractor shall not enter into any subcontract in connection with its obligations under this Contract without providing notice to Department.
 Department may reject any such subcontract, and Contractor shall terminate any subcontract that is rejected by Department and shall not allow any Subcontractor to perform any Work after that Subcontractor's subcontract has been rejected by the State. - 4.2.13.4.
 Contractor shall provide the organizational name of each Subcontractor and all items to be worked on by each Subcontractor to Department. - 4.2.13.4.1.
-DELIVERABLE: Name of each Subcontractor and items on which each Subcontractor shall work - 4.2.13.4.2.
+DELIVERABLE: Name of each Subcontractor and items on which each Subcontractor will work - 4.2.13.4.2.
 DUE: July 1, 2018. - 4.2.13.5.
 Contractor shall obtain prior consent and written approval for any use of Subcontractor(s). - 4.2.13.6.
 Contractor shall ensure that all subcontracts are executed in accordance with 42 C.F.R. § 438.230. - 4.2.13.7.
 Contractor shall notify Department of the termination of any subcontract. - 4.2.13.7.1.
 DELIVERABLE: Notice of Subcontractor Termination - 4.2.13.7.2.
 DUE: At least 60 calendar days prior to termination for all general terminations and within two Business Days of the decision to terminate for quality or performance issue terminations.